z3no/challenge-pokedex-PHP/README.md

 ## `PHP the right way`
 Another interesting read is http://phptherightway.com.
 This is not so much documentation over each separate function, but gives you more an overview of best practices and how different components work together.

+## `Getting started`
+I think I will first look into the documentation of php.net and phptherightway.com and see how I should takle this step by step.
+I can re-use a lot of code from my previously made Pokédex, so let's take some time to read and take it step by step.